 Q Can I fulfill part of my language requirement while studying abroad?

-A Yes, some BU study abroad programs offer courses at the first- and/or second-year level (some examples are Arabic in Rabat, Chinese in Shanghai, French in Grenoble, German in Dresden, or Italian in Padova).
-See the Study Abroad with Boston University website for details.
+A Yes, some BU study abroad programs offer courses at the first and/or second-year level (some examples are Chinese in Shanghai, Italian in Padua, or Spanish in Madrid).
+See the Study Abroad with Boston University website for details

 Q I’m in a hurry.
 Can I take two levels of a language simultaneously to save time?